Azure/acr/docs/AAD-OAuth.md

 ```json
 {"refresh_token":"eyJ...L7a"}
 ```
 This response is the ACR refresh token which you can inspect with [jwt.io](https://jwt.io/).
 You can now use it to obtain an ACR access token programmatically or simply send it to the `docker login` command to get docker talking to the Azure Container Registry.

-You can do it like this:
+## Logging into docker with an ACR refresh token
+Once you have obtained an ACR refresh token, you can use the docker CLI to sign in to your registry like this:
 ```bash
 export registry="contosoregistry.azurecr.io"
 export acr_username="00000000-0000-0000-0000-000000000000"